chase-abbott/lab-02-guess-a-number/README.md

 1) Generate random number
     -How?
 Math.round(Math.random * 20)
 2) What happens when user clicks?
-    -Change the number of clicks left
-        -How?
     -Compare input to random number
         -How?
     -Increment guesses left
         -How? 'clicks--'
+    - Communicate if guess is correct
+        -How?
+    -Comunicate how many guesses left
+        -How? div.textContent = clicks